SumiSastri/music-catalog/server/docs-and-guides/mongoDb-installation.md

 ### What is MongoDb

-MongoDb is a NoSQL Db
-Install MongoDB in your terminal globally
+mongoDb is a NoSQL database, you need to set up an account online, save your username and password for future access.
+This gives you access to the database as well as Mongo-University where you can learn how to use mongoDb more effectively.

+### Pre-install checks (Mac)

-Pre-install check - to see if you already have it installed
+If you need to check if you already have mongoDb installed or you want to know the version of mongoDb you have,
+- go to your terminal and type $mongo --version

-type mongo --version in terminal for version output if you have it installed [MongoDB shell version v4.2.1]
+- output eg: [MongoDB shell version v4.2.1]

+If you do not already have mongoDb installed on your mac, you can install it with HomeBrew.

 ## Install mongoDB with Homebrew

-MongoDb is a non-relational (noSQL) database.
-Install it with Homebrew with a Mac.
+In terminal type

 ``` sh
 brew install mongodb